 The Challenge: Reduce Operational Costs

-When AQA embarked on their Examiner Extranet project, they realized that their existing database would be too costly to scale out to handle the expected loads over the internet.
-So they investigated an open source based database solution for the obvious lower cost of ownership involved.
-In addition, the database had to be compatible with their existing database to reduce recoding and ease data sharing and migration.
-Finally they looked into deploying the whole application through an open source stack to maximise their savings, so the database also had to work well with other open source components.
+When AQA embarked on their Examiner Extranet project, they realized that their existing database would be too costly to scale out to handle the expected loads over the Internet.
+So they investigated an open source-based database solution for the lower cost of ownership involved.
+In addition, the database had to be compatible with their existing database to reduce recoding and to ease data sharing and migration.
+Finally, they looked into deploying the whole application through an open source stack to maximise their savings, so the database also had to work well with other open source components.

 The Solution: An Open Source Application Stack

 AQA's solution included: EDB Postgres™ Advanced Server from EnterpriseDB® (EDB™), Red Hat® JBoss® Enterprise Application Platform, and JBoss Portal.
 AQA selected EDB Postgres Advanced Server because of its compatibility with their existing database, its low cost, its reliable and robust functionality, and because it was supported and endorsed by third party product vendors.